xraypy/xraylarch/doc/downloads/index.rst

 ==================

 Larch was mostly written by and is maintained by Matt Newville
-<newville@cars.uchicago.ed>.
-Bruce Ravel has had a great influence on the
+<newville@cars.uchicago.edu>.
+Bruce Ravel has had an incalculable
-design and implementation of this code and has provided countless fixes for serious problems.
+influence on the design and implementation of this code and has provided countless fixes for serious problems in design and execution in the early stages.
 More than that, Larch would simply not exist without the long and fruitful collaboration we've enjoyed.
-Tom Trainor had a profound influence on the original design of Larch, and in helping with the initial python implementation.
+Tom Trainor had a very strong influence on the original design of Larch, and helped with the initial version of the python implementation.
 Yong Choi wrote the code for X-ray standing wave and reflectivity analysis and graciously allowed it to be included and modified for Larch.

-Having begun as a rewrite of the Ifeffit XAFS Analysis Package, Larch also references and builds on quite a bit of code developed over many years at the University of Chicago and the University of Washington.
+Having begun as a rewrite of the Ifeffit XAFS Analysis Package, Larch also references and builds on quite a bit of code developed for XAFS over many years at the University of Chicago and the University of Washington.
 The existence of the code and a great deal of its initial design therefore owes a great thanks to Edward Stern, Yizhak Yacoby, Peter Livens, Steve Zabinsky, and John Rehr.
 More specifically, code written by Steve Zabinsky and John Rehr for the manipulation of results from FEFF and for the calculation of thermal disorder parameters for XAFS are included in Larch with little modification.
+A great many people have provided excellent bug reports, feedback, in depth conversations, and suggestions for making Ifeffit better, including on the ifeffit mailing list.
+Many of these contributions have found their way into Larch.

-Larch includes calculations for anomalous cross-sections based on the work of Cromer and Libermann, as implemented by Sean Brennan and Paul L. Cowen, is included in Larch.
-Code to store are read the X-ray Scattering data from the Elam Tables was modified from code originally written by Darren
+Larch includes calculations for anomalous cross-sections based on the work of Cromer and Libermann, as implemented by Sean Brennan and Paul L. Cowen.
-S. Dale.
-Refined values for anomalous scattering factors have been provided by Christopher T. Chantler.
+Their code is included in Larch with only minor changes.
+Code to store and read the X-ray Scattering data from the Elam Tables was modified from code originally written by Darren S. Dale.
+Refined values for anomalous scattering factors have been provided directly by Christopher T. Chantler.
 Further details of the origin of much of the tabularized X-ray data is given in :ref:`xraydb-chapter`.

-As Larch builds on the the fantastic scientific codes written and maintained in python, specifically the numpy, scipy, and matplotlib libraries, the entire scientific python community deserves a hearty thanks.
-In particular, Larch directly includes code from Jonathon J. Helmus to implement robust setting of Parameter bounds as described in the MINUIT User's guide.
-Code from Eric O. Lebigot's uncertainty package for automated calculation and propagation of uncertainties is also included in Larch.
+As Larch depends on the fantastic scientific librarie written and maintained in python, especially the numpy, scipy, and matplotlib, the entire scientific python community deserves a hearty thanks.
+In particular, Larch includes code from Jonathan J. Helmus to implement robust setting of Parameter bounds as described in the MINUIT User's guide.
 Till Stensitzki wrote the code for improved, brute-force estimates of confidence intervals, and Christopher Deil provided many valuable suggestions for improving the parameterized fitting used in Larch.
+Eric O. Lebigot's uncertainty package for automated calculation and propagation of uncertainties is also included in Larch, with slight modification.

 License
 ============

-Except where explicitly noted in the indivdidal files, the code, documentation, and all material associated with Larch are distributed under the BSD License:
+Except where explicitly noted in the individual files, the code, documentation, and all material associated with Larch are distributed under the BSD License: